AnnaVargova/AutomationShield_wiki/Home.md

 - ❌ Can not be deployed for technical reasons.
 - ¹ Serial communication only, no deployment possible.
-- ² LabView Linx: lower end of loop speed is about 150 Hz (7 ms) for a LED toggle example.
+- ² LabView LINX: lower end of loop speed is about 140 Hz (7 ms) for a LED toggle example.
 Tested with LabView 2020.

 ## How to Get the Library